-- be able to demonstrate an holistic understanding of critical, theoretical and applied domains within psychology and sociology as they contribute to ethical research and responsible practice in each discipline; - be prepared to obtain entry-level positions in fields related to the behavioural sciences, such as family and social services, human resources, mental health, or communication; - have the necessary academic preparation for the pursuit of after-degrees in areas such as nursing, education, and other related professional disciplines.
+- be able to demonstrate an holistic understanding of critical, theoretical and applied domains within psychology and sociology as they contribute to ethical research and responsible practice in each discipline;

+- be prepared to obtain entry-level positions in fields related to the behavioural sciences, such as family and social services, human resources, mental health, or communication;

+- have the necessary academic preparation for the pursuit of after-degrees in areas such as nursing, education, and other related professional disciplines.

 Bachelor of Arts: Behavioural Science Concentration Program Requirements (90 credits)

 Christian Studies 9 credits

 REL 105 Introduction to the Bible

 REL 161 The Christian Faith

-3 credits in Christian Studies (REL) at the sen ior level
+3 credits in Christian Studies (REL) at the senior level

 English 3 credits

-EN 115 Introduction to Literature and Langu ıage

-EN 115 Introduction to Literature and Langu ıage
+EN 115 Introduction to Literature and La inguage

-EN 115 Introduction to Literature and Langu Fine Arts 3 credits
+Fine Arts 3 credits

-Fine Arts
+(ART, DA, FA, MU, TH)

+History 3 credits

+HI 141 World History to 1500 or

+HI 142 World History since 1500

+3 credits

+Philosophy

+Science 6 credits

-(BCH, BIO, BOT, CHE, CS, ECOL, GEO, GEOG, KIN\, MA, MED, PHY, SC, STA, ZOO)
+(BCH, BIO, BOT, CHE, CS, ECOL, GEO, GEOG, KIN, MA, MED, PHY, SC, STA, ZOO)

-\Note: Not all KIN courses can be used as Science credits; check the course descriptions.
+Note: Not all KIN courses can be used as Science credits; check the course descriptions.

-Behavioural Science 12 credits BHS 240 Research Methods BHS 310 Quantitative Methods for Behavioural Science BHS 320 Practicum 1
+Behavioural Science 12 credits

+BHS 240 Research Methods

+BHS 310 Quantitative Methods for Behaviour ral Science

+BHS 320 Practicum 1

 BHS 400 Seminar in Behavioural Science

 Psychology 9 credits

 PS 121 Introduction to Psychology

 PS 250 Social Psychology

 PS 300 Personality

 Sociology 9 credits

 SO 121 Principles of Sociology

 SO 220 Social Problems

 SO 310 Classical Social Theory

 Psychology/Sociology Electives 6 credits

+-------------------------------- -----------

+Electives

 To meet senior level requirements of the program, 12 credits of electives must be taken at the senior level.

+Arts and Science Electives 6 credits

+Open Electives 21 credits

+General Requirements for Completion and Graduation

-- Completion of a total of 90 credits (as outlined above) - A minimum of 45 credits must be taken at the 200-level or higher - A maximum of 42 credits taken in any one discipline (PS/SO combined) - A Cumulative Grade Point Average (CGPA) of at least 2.0, with a CGPA of at least 2.0 in BHS/PS/SO courses combined
+- Completion of a total of 90 credits (as outlined above)

+- A minimum of 45 credits must be taken at the 200-level or higher

+- A maximum of 42 credits taken in any one discipline (PS/SO combined)

+- A Cumulative Grade Point Average (CGPA) of at least 2.0, with a CGPA of at least 2.0 in BHS/PS/SO courses combined

 Bachelor of Arts: Behavioural Science Major 4 year - 120 credits

 The four-year Bachelor of Arts: Behavioural Science Major focuses on building significant depth and breadth of understanding in the disciplines of psychology and sociology.
 Core to the BHS Major is a focus on developing knowledge and skill in research methods and data analysis, as well as allowing for two terms of practicum experience (6 credits) in experimental or applied areas within one or both disciplines.
-Students are able to specialize in several key areas in behavioural science, including Cognitive, Culture and Society, Family and Community, Human Development, Religion and Social Science, and Deviance and Society.
+Students are able to specialize in several key areas in behavioural science, including Cognitive Studies, Culture and Society, Family and Development, Human Development, Religion and Social Science, Criminology and Aberrant Behaviours, and Health and Helping.
 It also prepares the student for advanced positions in fields related to behavioural science and entrance into academic graduate programs.
 Students intending to attend graduate school should consult the Program Chair early in their studies.

+Profile of the Graduating Student

+The graduating student will: